On $\tau$-tilting modules over trivial extensions of gentle tree algebras: Introduction

 The trivial extension of algebras can be traced back to the trivial extension of abelian categories introduced in \cite{FGR-trivial-extension}.
-We recall that the trivial extension of an algebra $A$ by an $A$-$A$-bimodule $M$ is defined by $A\ltimes M$ whose underlying additive abelian group is $A\oplus M$ with multiplication given by $(a,n)\cdot (b,m):=(ab,am+bn)$.
+We recall that the trivial extension of an algebra $A$ by an $A$-$A$-bimodule $M$ is defined as $A\ltimes M$ whose underlying additive abelian group is $A\oplus M$ with multiplication given by $(a,n)\cdot (b,m):=(ab,am+nb)$.
 There are already some interesting results on support $\tau$-tilting modules over $A\ltimes M$, see \cite{LZ-trivial-extension}.
-In particular, the second author provided an explicit construction of support $\tau$-tilting modules over triangular matrix algebras (i.e., $(A\oplus B)\ltimes M$ with an $A$-$B$-bimodule $M$) \cite{Zhang-gluing}.
+In particular, the second author \cite{Zhang-gluing} provided an explicit construction of support $\tau$-tilting modules over triangular matrix algebras, i.e., $(A\oplus B)\ltimes M$ with an $A$-$B$-bimodule $M$.

-Let $K$ be an algebraically closed field and $D(-)=\mathsf{Hom}_K(-,K)$.
-We are interested in the trivial extension of $A$ by its minimal co-generator $DA$, i.e., $T(A)=A\ltimes DA$.
+Let $K$ be an algebraically closed field and $D(-):=\mathsf{Hom}_K(-,K)$.
+We are interested in the \emph{trivial extension $T(A)$ of $A$} by its minimal co-generator $DA$, i.e., $T(A)=A\ltimes DA$.
 This special case gives a subclass of symmetric algebras and has attracted a lot of attention, for example, see \cite{AHR-trivial-extension, HRS-iterated-tilted, HW-trivial-extension, Tachikawa-trivial-extension-hereditary}.
 We simply call $T(A)$ the trivial extension of $A$.

 Let $A=K\Delta $ be the path algebra of a Dynkin quiver $\Delta $.
 Then $T(A)$ is representation-finite (see \cite{Tachikawa-trivial-extension-hereditary}) and obviously, $\tau$-tilting finite, but the number of support $\tau$-tilting modules over $T(A)$ is not known.
-We note that $A$ (so is $T(A)$) is $\tau$-tilting infinite if $\Delta$ is not of Dynkin type.
-Several years ago, Iyama pointed out to the second author the following natural question. \begin{question} Does the number of support $\tau$-tilting modules over $T(A)$ is independent of the orientation of $A$? \end{question}
+We note that $A$ (so is $T(A)$) is $\tau$-tilting infinite if $\Delta$ is not of Dynkin type (see, for example, \cite[Theorem 2.6]{Ada-rad-square-0}).
+In 2016, Iyama pointed out to the second author the following natural question. \begin{question} Is the number of support $\tau$-tilting modules over $T(A)$ independent of the orientation of $A$? \end{question}

-Actually, it usually gives a negative answer if $A$ is of type $\mathbb{D}$.
+Actually, the answer is usually negative if $A$ is of type $\mathbb{D}$.
 For example, we consider path algebras $KQ_i$ ($i=1,2$) with

 Then, by direct calculation, the number of support $\tau$-tilting modules over $T(KQ_1)$ is 84 while the number over $T(KQ_2)$ is 86.
 In this article, we mainly focus on the trivial extensions of path algebras of type $\mathbb{A}$.